 Items that fit the industrial chic look can be found all over the place.
 Secondhand stores and salvage shops can be great, but so can some major retailers.

-Restoration Hardware is the grand poobah of mass market industrial chic.
+- Restoration Hardware: The grand poobah of mass market industrial chic.
 Practically every piece of their inventory fits the look, so go wild.

-At first glance it might not seem so, but the modern sibling of retailer Crate and Barrel is great if you want one or two pieces to get the look of industrial chic.
+- CB2: At first glance, it might not seem so, but the modern sibling of retailer Crate and Barrel is great if you want one or two pieces to get the look of industrial chic.
 Some of their lighting and accessories in particular suit the look very well.

-Like with CB2, you have to look a little more carefully to find industrial chic items here, but there are definitely some great contenders.
+- Ballard Designs: Like with CB2, you have to look a little more carefully to find industrial chic items here, but there are some great contenders.